 A Sermon on Ephesians 3:17Read more

 All Christians should seek to know and love God more.
-Preaching from Ephesians 3:17, Dr. Martyn Lloyd-Jones says that part of this pursuit is what he refers to as the ‘indwelling’ of the Holy Spirit.
-This indwelling should be thought of as different from the sealing of the Holy Spirit that all believers experience when they are saved and regenerated.
-This experience of the indwelling of Christ is one that comes when Christians should seek to cultivate deep and abiding love for Christ and his Word.
-It is not a one time experience or action, but it should be something that continues throughout the life of all believers.
+In this sermon on Ephesians 3:17 titled “The Indwelling Christ,” Dr. Martyn Lloyd-Jones says that part of this pursuit is what he refers to as the indwelling of the Holy Spirit.
+This indwelling should be thought of differently from the sealing of the Holy Spirit that all believers experience when they are saved and regenerated.
+This experience of the indwelling of Christ is one that comes when Christians seek to cultivate deep and abiding love for Christ and his word.
+It is not a one-time experience or action, but it should continue throughout the life of all believers.
 This relationship can be thought of as a mystical union whereby Christ and the believer are united in a special and mysterious way.
-This is an objective experience that is not simply emotional, but it is born out of a real knowledge of who Christ is and what he has done for us in his death.
+This is an objective experience that is not simply emotional, but it is born out of a real knowledge of who Christ is and what He has done in His death.
 Dr. Lloyd-Jones cautions that this great truth should not promote feelings of spiritual superiority in believers, but it should strengthen all believers in their pursuit of Christ in this life.
-For this is not a special experience reserved for the spiritual elite, but it is something that all Christian can experience by the power of the Holy Spirit.
+This is not a special experience reserved for the spiritual elite, but it is something that all Christians can experience by the power of the Holy Spirit.

 Additional Scripture Translations